covao/ParamUI/README.md

 ## ✨ Features
 - Auto-generates GUI from Parameter Table
+- Easy generation of the GUI using LLMs such as ChatGPT
 - Parameters are mapped to a nested Prm structure
 - Tree navigation using path syntax
 - Supports slider, selector, button, checkbox, file browser, and textbox widgets